Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “I like math,” the smaller one said.
 “We’re doing Algebra right now.
 Lemme get my book!”

-As was the way with brothers, the bigger boy---Vemik wished he could remember who was who---rolled his eyes and stopped the smaller one from standing up.
+As was the way with brothers, the bigger boy - Vemik wished he could remember who was who - rolled his eyes and stopped the smaller one from standing up.
 “He probably doesn’t like math, goober.”

 “Says who?
 Maybe I do!”